 A good Cajun cream sauce is key to this recipe.
 You want that extra moisture and flavor to top it all off.
 I like to make my own Cajun remoulade, which consists of a base of mayo, sriracha, mustard and horseradish, along with a mixture of piquant spices.

-You can whip it together in minutes by stirring or whisking all of the ingredients together in a bowl.
+You can whip it together in minutes by stirring or whisking all of the ingredients together in a small bowl.
 You can also customize it with extra sriracha, adding in hot sauce, different seasonings, etc. Go ahead and make it your own.

 It is perfect for seafood like shrimp, fried oysters, crab cakes, white fish, and YES, po’ boy sandwiches.
 Very versatile and easy to make your own.